-5 Tips on How to Throw a Kid’s Birthday Party without Breaking the Bank
+5 Tips on Throwing a Kid’s Birthday Party without Breaking the Bank

 Confession.
 Every year, I dream of my kids having beautiful Pinterest-worthy parties, I put way too much money into each party, I completely stress myself out in the planning, and at the end of the day, I’m pretty sure my kids could have cared less about all the hoopla.
 Have you ever experienced this?
 It’s like when you spend a bunch of money on a Christmas gift for your kiddo and all they want to do is play with the box!

 Don’t get me wrong.
 Absolutely, I LOVE the creativity that goes into shaping a beautiful party.
 I love dreaming it up.
 Also, I love letting my kids pick a theme that they’re excited about.
 I love making it come to life.
 What I don’t love is the price-tag and the stress (can I get an AMEN?).
 So, let’s talk about how to save money and cut back on the stress and still have a super fun and beautiful party!

 1. Keep decorations simple

 When you’re thinking through the look of your party, plan a few big statement pieces that will dress up your décor and keep the rest easy and inexpensive.
 Think colorful tablecloths, decorative bowls and vases, and a variety of pretty baskets that you can fill with anything from party favors to utensils — most of this you likely already own or can borrow from a friend for the day.
 I also love to use toys as table decorations.
 A few of my favorites are blocks, crayons in little jars, puzzles and board games.

 Other inexpensive decorations that you can use over and over again are picture frames and a chalkboard.
 I bought a bunch of white picture frames one year for $1 each.
 For each party, I refill them with pictures of the kids from that year and use them as accent pieces.
 A cute chalkboard can also be reused to write out your child’s favorite things from that year and their aspirations for the next year.